Tough Path to Playoffs for Vikings Worsens Without Thielen - NewsBreak

 Tough Path to Playoffs for Vikings Worsens Without Thielen

 MINNEAPOLIS (AP) — The Minnesota Vikings have had one of those nail-biter seasons.
-There’s not much left to chew...kdhlradio.com
+There’s not much left to chew...minnesotasnewcountry.com

 MINNEAPOLIS (AP) — The Minnesota Vikings have had one of those nail-biter seasons.
-There’s not much left to chew...kdhlradio.com
+There’s not much left to chew...minnesotasnewcountry.com